Role guide

 Defending your protection choice: "I protected Player 3 last night because the case against them was purely circumstantial.
 'Being quiet' and 'looking nervous' aren't evidence.
 Player 3 has voted correctly on three rounds.
 I wasn't going to let a gut feeling take out someone with that record."

 Explaining what the protection reveals: "Think about what happened today.
-I protected Player 8, and the Mafia still pushed hard to get them voted out — knowing the vote would fail.
+I protected Player 8, and the Werewolves still pushed hard to get them voted out — knowing the vote would fail.
 Why waste a day?
 Because they're desperate to remove Player 8.
 That desperation is evidence that Player 8 is town."

 Refusing to protect someone: "I hear the argument for saving Player 9, but I'm not convinced.
-Player 9 hasn't contributed anything useful in three rounds, and two of their votes went to confirmed Citizens.
+Player 9 hasn't contributed anything useful in three rounds, and two of their votes went to confirmed Villagers.
 I'm protecting someone I actually trust.
 If Player 9 is innocent, they can defend themselves with words."

 Warning about protection stakes: "Whoever the Lover is — and I'm not saying it's me — they need to be very careful tonight.
-If the protection goes on a Mafioso tomorrow, we lose a day vote.
+If the protection goes on a Werewolf tomorrow, we lose a day vote.
 At this point in the game, one wasted round could be the difference between winning and losing."

 Common Mistakes